pedyousefi/pedyousefi.github.io/README.md

 ### Improving CSRNet and adapting it to remote sensing datasets

 ### Hyperspectral data: Semi-supervised segmentation
+Python implementation of the graph-based semi-supervised segmentation abd labeling method proposed in the [paper](https://ieeexplore.ieee.org/abstract/document/7899852) which employs barycentric graph embedding to solve a laplacian-based linear system to classify and label images through a nearest-neighbor rule.
+In this project, the Indian Pines and Washington DC Mall datasets which are captured by AVIRIS and HYDICE sensors are used.

 ## Road scene analysis using deep learning and computer vision